Angkor Wat and authentic experiences on your trip to Cambodia is written by Camilla Kornerup

 We walked along the Ho Chi Minh Trail, which runs into northern Cambodia.
 In several places, there were weapons left behind, which the soldiers from the Vietnam War had thrown away.
 I tried to imagine what it must have been like to be an American soldier on these edges in the 70s.

-The climate alone, the leeches and mosquitoes make a white person react violently, and they were even here for months, and then at war with locally known forces.
-It must have been indescribably exhausting crawling around in this clammy climate and being on guard all the time without being able to orientate yourself properly.
-I understand even better now why so many soldiers returned home completely mentally broken.
+The climate, the leeches and the mosquitoes alone make a white person react violently.
+They were even here for months and then at war with local forces.
+It must have been indescribably exhausting to crawl around in this damp climate and be on guard all the time without being able to orient themselves properly.
+I understand even better now why so many soldiers returned home completely mentally destroyed.

 Finally in Cambodia's civilization again and the meeting with Angkor Wat

-On the last day, I began to feel my strength slowly disappear.
-It's nothing special to walk for three days, but in those conditions three felt like ten, and as the number of blisters increased, I began to look forward to seeing an end to the trip.
+On the last day, I slowly started to feel my strength slipping away.
+It's no big deal to walk for three days, but in those conditions, three felt like ten.
+As the number of blisters increased, I began to look forward to seeing the end of the trip.

 Arriving back at the river from which we were to sail home, I threw away my boots and leech socks, and sure enough a little leech wasn't sitting and eating from my open wound on my heel - then I showed that it was time for a change of scene.

-Back at the hotel a few hours later, all you had to do was throw away all your clothes for washing, slip in your swimwear and fall over in a sun lounger overlooking the soft water of the pool.
-The evenings at the hotel were indescribable, with the chefs merging Khmer with French into a wonderful symphony, and gradually I came to my senses, got packed and set course for the next destination - Angkor Wat.
+Back at the hotel a few hours later it was time to throw all my clothes in the wash, slip into my swimsuit and fall into a sun lounger overlooking the soft water of the pool.
+The evenings at the hotel were indescribable, where the chefs merged Khmer with French in a beautiful symphony, and gradually I came to my senses, packed up and set off for the next destination – Angkor Wat.

-It was three days before I got "temple sickness" at Angkor Wat
+It took three days before I got “temple sickness” at Angkor Wat.

 I was picked up already at half past seven in the morning by my tuktuk driver and guide.
 The trip from Siem Reap out to Angkor Wat is quite short, and suddenly you are standing there - in front of the world's largest religious monument and staring intently at the characteristic five towers, which are reflected in a small lake with lotuses.